ueno-llc/react-waypoint-decorator/README.md

 [![Travis](https://img.shields.io/travis/ueno-llc/react-waypoint-decorator.svg?maxAge=2592000)](https://travis-ci.org/ueno-llc/react-waypoint-decorator) [![npm](https://img.shields.io/npm/v/react-waypoint-decorator.svg?maxAge=2592000)](https://www.npmjs.com/package/react-waypoint-decorator)

 [react-waypoint](https://github.com/brigade/react-waypoint) is a library that allows you to run code when an element scrolls into view.
-This is a decorator that wraps a React component in a waypoint, and passes down an `activated` prop to that component when it scrolls into view.
-It allows you to easily set up scroll triggers for components.
+This is a decorator that wraps a React component in a waypoint, and passes down an `activated` prop to that component the first time it scrolls into view.
+It's especially handy for animating elements in as the user scrolls down the page.

 ## Table of contents